wyntonfranklin/purdm-web-app/README.md

 ## Installation

-You can install Purdm on any web host that supports PHP.
+You can install PURDM on any web host that supports PHP.
 Head to the [releases](https://github.com/wyntonfranklin/wfexpenses/releases) section and download the latest release.
 Copy this file to your web server and get started hosting your own expense manager.